 Boundaries are also important in regards to what time of day communication is expected.
 Is it acceptable to you to receive phone calls at 5 am or 10 pm?
-What about weekends or on your vacation?
+What about weekends during your vacation?
 It’s one thing to have emergency situations, but it is absolutely draining to be receiving employment communications from 5 am to 10 pm 7 days a week.
 There should be a work-life balance there, and it will be different depending on your position.
 It’s important to set your boundaries and professionally communicate with your supervisor, as they may not even be aware that it’s an issue for you.

 My last point in regards to development falls back on you.
 If you’re lacking communication skills, you need to seek out training to grow your weakness.
 It doesn’t matter if its written skills, verbal skills or even dispute resolutions skills.
 It is not up to the company to provide you with communication training.
 You should arrange a meeting with your supervisor to explain your desire to develop your communication skills and inquire if they have any resources available.
 Perhaps they have a partnership with an organization that offers such training or maybe they’ll consider covering the cost of such training.
 It’s also possible they’ll be no help at all.
 At the end of the day, its an aspect of professional development that will continue to help you throughout your entire career.

 What are your thoughts on communication and employment?
 Connect with me using the #AmandaMarieBiz tag!